-- Use a pad with a minimum height of 6 inches. - Install the pad with a maximum of 2 inches above-grade exposure. - Use 4-inch conduit (maximum) for outside plant cables.
-See drawing below for entry locations. - Use 2-inch conduit (maximum) for AC cable.
+- Use a pad with a minimum height of 6 inches. - Orient the pad with a maximum of 2 inches above-grade exposure. - Use 4-inch maximum conduit for outside plant cables.
+See drawing below for entry locations. - Use 2-inch maximum conduit for AC cable.
 See drawing below for entry location. - Include pull cords in all cable conduits.